wkumari/draft-wkumari-opsawg-sdi/README.md

    After retrieving the configuration file, the device needs to determine if it is encrypted or not.
 If it is not encrypted, the existing behavior is used.
 If the configuration is encrypted, the process continues as described in this document.
-The method used to determine if the configuration is encrypted or not is implementation dependent; there are a number of (obvious) options, including having a magic string in the file header, using a file name extension (e.g., config.enc), or using specific DHCP options.
+If the device has been configured to only support encrypted configuration and determines that the configuration file is not encrypted, it should abort.
+The method used to determine if the configuration is encrypted or not is implementation dependent; there are a number of